 4 Ways to Show Yourself Grace

-4. Accept forgiveness.
 That same forgiveness you give to your child when she does wrong is available to you, too, from a gracious and loving Heavenly Father.
-When you’ve confessed and apologized, trust Him enough to just accept the forgiveness He offers and use it as inspiration to live a life that’s pleasing to Him going forward.
-Guilt is not your friend, and it doesn’t make you a better mom.
-Learning and growing does!
+When you’ve confessed and apologized, trust Him enough to just accept the forgiveness He offers.
+Then use it as inspiration to live a life that’s pleasing to Him going forward.